xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 Once the simple build passed tests, enable multi-lib and rerun:

 - comment out `XBB_APPLICATION_WITHOUT_MULTILIB` in `application.sh`
-- commit and push the repo
+- commit and push the `xpack-develop` branch to the repo
 - go back to _Push the build scripts_, build and test again.

 ### Manual tests